pharmaverse/admiral/README.md

 ## Purpose

-Tools for developing functions and maintaining a healthy codebase within the family of admiral R packages. `{admiraldev}` is intended to be used when developing `{admiral}` or `{admiral}` extension packages.
-Use of this package as a standalone package is not recommended.
+Tools for developing functions and maintaining a healthy code base within the family of admiral R packages. `{admiraldev}` is intended to be used when developing `{admiral}` or `{admiral}` extension packages.
+Use of this package as a standalone package is currently not recommended.

 ## Installation

+The package is available from CRAN and can be installed by running install.packages(“admiraldev”).

 To install the latest development version of the package directly from GitHub use the following code: